 - Montinore Estate Reserve Pinot Noir, Willamette Valley, OR

 While rich and buttery foods pair well with Chardonnay, salty foods also love a touch of sweetness.
-Why not try a local Riesling from the Finger Lakes?
-Personally, my holiday meal plans features goose, so for a little more richness and spice, I might jump to a Finger Lakes Gewurztraminer.
+Why not try a local Riesling from New York's Finger Lakes region?
+Personally, my holiday meal plan features goose, so for a little more richness and spice, I might jump to a Finger Lakes Gewürztraminer.

 - Grgich Hills Chardonnay, Napa, CA